SimianQuant/Lagom-MVP/docs/wiring/BuildStructure.md

 ### Configuring the subprojects

 The main subprojects and their dependencies are, by convention, in the `build.sbt` file.
 Seperating the dependency versions and common settings makes this file much cleaner.
-Since the microservice will record the user's mood, the API and implementation subproject names are prefixed with mood.
+Since the microservice will record the user's mood, the API and implementation subproject names are prefixed with **mood**.
 Since this project is going to use neither Cassandra nor Kafka, they are disabled in the build to save some time at application startup.

 ```scala
 lazy val moodapi = project